Algebra of sets

 In mathematics, the algebra of sets, not to be confused with the mathematical structure of an algebra of sets, defines the properties and laws of sets, the set-theoretic operations of union, intersection, and complementation and the relations of set equality and set inclusion.
 It also provides systematic procedures for evaluating expressions, and performing calculations, involving these operations and relations.

 Any set of sets closed under the set-theoretic operations forms a Boolean algebra with the join operator being union, the meet operator being intersection, the complement operator being set complement, the bottom being $\varnothing$ and the top being the universe set under consideration.

 Fundamentals

 The algebra of sets is the set-theoretic analogue of the algebra of numbers.
 Just as arithmetic addition and multiplication are associative and commutative, so are set union and intersection; just as the arithmetic relation "less than or equal" is reflexive, antisymmetric and transitive, so is the set relation of "subset".

 It is the algebra of the set-theoretic operations of union, intersection and complementation, and the relations of equality and inclusion.
 For a basic introduction to sets see the article on sets, for a fuller account see naive set theory, and for a full rigorous axiomatic treatment see axiomatic set theory.

-The fundamental properties of set algebra
+Fundamental properties of set algebra

 The binary operations of set union ($\cup$) and intersection ($\cap$) satisfy many identities.
 Several of these identities or "laws" have well established names.